dustinpfister/blog_posts/_posts/canvas-example-pointer-movement.md

 ### 1.5 - Event methods, and the end of the module

 I then worked out some additional methods that can be used when attaching event handers in the main javaScript project that makes used of this module.
+Each of these public methods will return an event handler that can be attached for events like mouse down, and touch start.
+When doing so I just need to pass the pm object that I want to create an event handler for.
+The resulting event handler can then be used with the add event listener method to attach events to the canvas element.
+For an example of this there is the main.js file near then end of this post.

 ```js
     // when a pointer action starts